mendix/MxPushNotifications/README.md

 For more information about PhoneGap Build, you can refer to their [documentation](http://docs.build.phonegap.com/en_US/index.html).

 > Note that a free PhoneGap Build account is limited to a single application, whereas paid plans support multiple applications.
+As a consequence, you may need to delete an existing app from your PhoneGap build environment in order to create a new one.

 ## Testing The Implementation